-For everyone who loves savory sweet potato recipes, this Paleo Turkey Sweet Potato Chili is amazing, and this tasty low-glycemic chili is also Whole 30 gluten-free, dairy-free, and South Beach Diet Phase Two!
+For everyone who loves savory sweet potato recipes, this Paleo Turkey Sweet Potato Chili is amazing, and this tasty low-glycemic Paleo chili is also Whole 30 gluten-free, dairy-free, and South Beach Diet Phase Two!
 Use the Recipes-by-Diet-Type Index to find more recipes like this one.

 I never liked sweet potatoes until I became a food blogger and discovered savory sweet potato recipes.
 Now I love things like Spicy Sweet Potato Fries, Twice-Baked Sweet Potatoes, and Sweet Potato Gratin, and I always have sweet potatoes in the pantry at my house.
 One day I was brainstorming recipe ideas with my niece Kara, and she remembered seeing a recipe that used sweet potatoes in chili.
 We both loved that idea, which led to the Paleo Turkey Sweet Potato Chili you see here.
 We experimented with ingredients and loved the slightly-spicy turkey chili we came up with.